-- 6.6.3 Late Documents Evaluation documents not submitted, or not received, or received late, should be brought to the attention of the relevant party or parties immediately and steps taken urgently to correct the omission.
+- 6.6.2.2 Sample Annual Faculty Evaluation Calendar For Twelve-Month Contracts (Beginning in 2017-18, there is no longer a separate 12-month contract evaluation schedule.) - 6.6.3 Late Documents Evaluation documents not submitted, or not received, or received late, should be brought to the attention of the relevant party or parties immediately and steps taken urgently to correct the omission.
 In particular, within five working days of the submission of all departmental materials to the dean, the dean shall send written notice of any missing APR to the faculty member and chair involved, advising that the omission be corrected immediately. - 6.7 FACULTY SALARIES Annual salary adjustments for continuing faculty do not occur at the beginning of the contract year.
 Because of the timing of salary adjustment appropriations by the Virginia General Assembly, salaries for continuing faculty are approved each November by the Board of Visitors and the new salary is in effect over the period December 1 through the following November 30, unless some singular event (e.g., resignation, promotion) intervenes.
 Salary letters are distributed to continuing full-time instructional faculty annually in late November or early December.
 These letters are for information only and need not be signed or returned to the Human Resources Office.